-Facilitator: Roba Alsherbiny Email: robaa@COLUMBIA.ab.ca
+Facilitator: Jana Hummel Email: Jana.Hummel@columbia.ca

 Class Time: 5:30 PM - 9:30 PM (Tue./Thur.)
-Room: Building 4 Room 210
+Room: Online

 Credit: Non-Credit Course Prerequisite: None

 Note: It is the student's responsibility to be familiar with the information contained in the Course Outline and to clarify any areas of concern with the facilitator.